 This is off the album of the same name.
 And it’s pronounced like Asia.
 The song is one of the longest, but is a beautiful mix of jazz and rock, and tells the story of a man loving a beautiful woman who brings him peace.

 #2 Kid Charlemagne

 This song is off the 1976 album “The Royal Scam” and is about an LSD dealer.
-Oddly enough, Fagen and Becker were not big drug users.
+Oddly enough, Fagen was not big drug user.
 And the lyrics?
 Unique!

 - “Clean this mess up or we’ll all end up in jail,

 - Those test tubes and the scale,

 - Just get it all out of here